comic/grand-challenge.org/README.rst

     If you use a hostname different from the initial "http://localhost" to call the framework, change the MAIN_HOST_NAME and ALLOWED_HOSTS settings

-DROPBOX_ROOT:
-    Each project on the framework can reference files like images, stylesheets and downloadble datasets.
-    These files are looked for in this location.

 Useful URLs
 -----------